 systems of a Th1 lymphocyte is activated and works properly, the

-pro-inflammatory cytokine and starts producing an anti-inflammatory
+of a pro-inflammatory cytokine and more of a anti-inflammatory

 One part of paracrine signaling is

 depicted at the bottom left of the above diagrams: some of the newly